ilikerobots/hcz-jekyll-blog/_posts/2016-11-22-setting-document-title-in-angular2-dart.md

 Here we've anticipated we will retrieve the specific player we are interested in from the route parameters.
 We use Angular's `RouteParams` service to obtain the identifier, and then set a property accordingly.
 Our detail component doesn't actually provide much useful detail, of course, but this is just an illustration.

-Now, create the route to our new `PlayerDetailComponent` by adding the following to `AppComponent`'s `RouteConfig`:
+Again, we need to provide a route to the new `PlayerDetailComponent` by adding the following to `AppComponent`'s `RouteConfig`:

 ```dart
   const Route(path: '/player/:id', name: 'PlayerDetail', component: PlayerDetailComponent)
 ```

 As we planned, this route expects that a player identifier is provided.
-So let's update PlayerComponent to display a list of of players.
-First we include a Property containing a simple list of player names
+So let's update `PlayerComponent` to display a list of of players.
+First we include a property containing a simple list of player names

 ```dart
 List<String> players = ["John, Tommy", "Carey, Max", "Nehf, Art", "Brown, Mordecai"];